-Arms Imports =
+ARMIMP =

 $$-2.65 + 108.24$$

+TOILEXP + ε R2 = 0.51 (3)

-Total oil exports + error $R^2 = 0.51$ (-0.03) (2.32)
+(-0.03) (2.32)

-To identify the key countries in this context, consider Table 6 which provides details on the value of arms transfers between the major supplier and recipient countries.
+To identify the key countries in this context, consider Table 6, which provides details on the value of arms transfers between the major supplier and recipient countries.
 It is clear from this table that more than 50% of the global exports of conventional arms between 1994 and 1996 originated in the United States, followed by the United Kingdom at a distant second.
 Saudi Arabia was the single largest recipient of these weapons, receiving almost three as times as high a value of arms imports as the next highest recipient, Egypt.
-Other countries in the Persian Gulf region, particularly Kuwait and the United Arab Emirates, are also significant importers of conventional weapons, each receiving approximately \$800-\$1000 million per year.5
+Other countries in the Persian Gulf region, particularly Kuwait and the United Arab Emirates, are also significant importers of conventional weapons, each receiving approximately \$800-\$1000 million per year.7

-Drawing together the statistics on arms trade presented above, the crude oil reserves data in Table 1, and country specific details on the imports and exports of crude oil and refined petroleum products (USEIA 1998), we can identify the key countries in the international oil-conventional weapons economy.
-It is clear that, in general, the worlds largest arms exporters are also the largest oil importers, whereas the countries with the largest remaining and identified crude oil resources are the largest recipients of these arms.
+Drawing together the statistics on arms trade presented above, the crude oil reserves data in Table 1, and country specific details on the imports and exports of crude oil and refined petroleum products (USEIA 1998), we can identify the key countries in the international oilconventional weapons economy.
+It is clear that, in general, the worlds largest arms exporters are

-5 For detailed country specific arms imports and exports data see various issues of the World Military Expenditure and Arms Trade reports published annually by the United States Arms Control and Disarmament Agency.
+7 For detailed country specific arms imports and exports data see various issues of the World Military Expenditure and Arms Trade reports published annually by the United States Arms Control and Disarmament Agency.